-- Press the brow line and under the eyes.
+- Press your brow line and under your eyes.

-- Rub the temples and jaw in a circular motion.
+- Rub your temples and jaw in a circular motion.

-- Massage the base of the skull with a tennis ball.
+- Massage the base of your skull with a tennis ball.

-A variety of head wraps and bands claim to ease migraine pain, and since they're inexpensive and noninvasive, they may be worth a try.
+A variety of head wraps and bands claim to ease migraine pain.
+They're inexpensive and might be worth a try.

-Studies have shown that poor sleep and migraines often go hand in hand, so changing some of your bedtime habits may help.
+Studies show that poor sleep and migraines often go hand in hand.
+So rethink your routine.
 Things to try:

 - Don't read, watch TV, or listen to music in bed.